WCSCourses/PRS_2025/group_projects/Day5_group-projects.md

 ## Questions
  **Q1.
-Applicability of PRSmix ** <br>
+Applicability of PRSmix** <br>
 Do you think the PRSmix approach is likely to perform well in continental African populations?
 Why or why not?<br>

-Qn2.
-What metrics will you use to evaluate the predictivity of the PRS for the trait you have been assigned?<br>
-Qn3.
-May you outline the steps and sample code you will use to apply the PRSmix approach to the trait you have been assigned?<br>
-Qn4.
-Apply you analysis plan in Qn3 and determine the predictivity of the intergrated PRS using the PRSmix approach.<br>
+ **Q2.
+Evaluation of PRSmix Performance** <br>
+ How well did the PRSmix-derived PRS perform in your assigned dataset? <br>

+  **Q3.
+Comparison with PGS Catalog Scores** <br>
+  How does the PRSmix-derived PRS compare to the individual PRS scores from the PGS Catalog in terms of predictive performance for your dataset? <br>

+  **Q4.
+Interpretation and Limitations** <br>
+  What do your results suggest about the utility of polygenic scores for this trait in African populations? <br>

 ## Analytical datasets
  **Group 1** Glycated hemoglobin (HbA1C) https://github.com/tinashedoc/cvx/blob/main/hba1cdta.txt<br>